UNDERSTORY

 I know from experience how difficult and painful conflict can be to unpack, understand and move beyond without the right support.
 I also believe that each person – and each collective – holds the wisdom, the insight, the creative and empathic self that knows what is needed to move from defensiveness and self- protection into connection and relationship.
 While in conflict and nervous system trigger, it is not easy to access and act from that Self.

 I bring my background in process-oriented psychology, art therapy and group facilitation to mediation work, along with a Masters of Conflict Management and Resolution.
-I have over 15 years of embodied movement training, as well as many years of personal experience working with various psycho-therapeutic modalities, including Internal Family Systems (IFS).
+I have over 15 years of embodied movement training, as well as many years of personal experience working with various psycho-therapeutic modalities, including internal parts work.
 I work with groups, offer process-based mediation and as well as conflict counselling sessions, appropriate where other parties involved in a conflict may be unwilling or unavailable to attend a conflict session.

 I am a nationally accredited mediator with NMAS and a practising member of Resolution Institute.
 I offer a multi-faceted, compassionate approach to help you turn conflict cycles into connection and sustaining relationship.